MicrosoftDocs/cpp-docs.it-it/docs/standard-library/functional-functions.md

 ### <a name="parameters"></a>Parametri

-`pfunc` Puntatore funzione unario o binario da convertire in una funzione adattabile.
+*pfunc* il puntatore a funzione unaria o binaria da convertire in una funzione adattabile.

 ### <a name="return-value"></a>Valore restituito